 One creature came into the light and stared into the bush.
 It stood there, wary, not paying us any attention.
 We all raised our guns towards it, it couldn’t see anything and Tu shot it.
 It died as dark blue blood spilled from its neck.
 It wasn’t an unusual thing to watch this grey furred, large wolf creature dying.
 Its red eyes seem to stare as death came to it.
 It wasn’t unusual when the wolves in the forest began howling.
 They all sang in unison in response to the death of one of their own.
 What was unusual was the sound of a Tuhingan shouting amongst the chorus of wolves.

 “What is that?”
 Caroline asked as we heard it.

 “I don’t want to know!”
 Tu said as his head was darting left and right, trying to figure out where the things in the bush were.

-We could hear rustles of the bush as we heard footsteps of a different creature.
+The sound of footsteps from a different creature came out from the bushes.
 It was the sound of two feet walking along, crunching the overgrowth.

 “What brings you to our forest?”
 A voice asked, coming from nowhere and everywhere at the same time.

 “Your forest?”
 Caroline asked.
 “Are you one of the lost tribes?”